Your frequently asked questions answered

 Why is AIG involved in Remote Laundries?

-AIG set up the Remote Laundries Project in response to an expressed need from community members and leaders in community to have a public laundry.
-Designed after consultation with key stakeholders like Richard Jay (washing machine distributors) and Orange Sky (mobile laundromat charity) and Barunga community members, it was decided that a service that helped to overcome the challenges of overcrowding was a project worth investing in.
+AIG set up the Remote Laundries project in response to an expressed need from community members and leaders to have a public laundry.
+Designed after consultation with key stakeholders like Richard Jay (washing machine distributors), Orange Sky (mobile laundromat charity) and Barunga community members, it was decided that a service that helped to overcome the challenges of overcrowding was a project worth investing in.

-Remote Laundries not only improve sanitation and therefore the health of community but offers employment for people living in community.
+Remote Laundries not only improves sanitation and therefore the health of community but offers employment for people living in community.

 Why do you need donations?